D-Sector for Development Community

 Ethiopia's distressed image is painfully real: bloody war and famine have taken their toll on the country.
 Despite this, Ethiopia's ancient history and superb landscape make it a wonderful destination for culture and nature lovers.
 With development of tourist infrastructure, it can become a tourist’s paradise.

-Write to d-sector | Editor's Note
+| Editor's Note

 Other Articles by d-sector Team in